 Monash social justice initiative honoured with global award

-Monash Business School has been recognised globally for its social justice and equity initiative which seeks to promote and advocate for LGBTQI+ visibility and leadership potential within the accounting industry.
+The Monash Business School has been recognised globally for its social justice and equity initiative, which seeks to promote and advocate for LGBTQI+ visibility and leadership potential within the accounting industry.

-Launched in 2017 by Professor Nicholas McGuigan, Dr Alessandro Ghio and Dr Lisa Powell, Queering Accounting has been awarded a silver medal in the ‘The Best Culture, Diversity and Inclusion Initiative’ category of the AMBA and BGA Excellence Awards 2021.
+Launched in 2017 by Professor Nicholas McGuigan, Dr Lisa Powell and Dr Alessandro Ghio and (pictured L-R) Queering Accounting has been awarded a silver medal in the ‘The Best Culture, Diversity and Inclusion Initiative’ category of the AMBA and BGA Excellence Awards 2021.

-An initiative of global accrediting body the Association of MBAs (AMBA) in partnership with the Business Graduates Association (BGA) the awards celebrate excellence and achievement among international business schools, business students and graduates, suppliers and employers.
+An initiative of global accrediting body the Association of MBAs (AMBA), and in partnership with the Business Graduates Association (BGA), the awards celebrate excellence and achievement among international business schools, business students and graduates, suppliers and employers.

-Monash Business School is accredited by the Association of MBAs (AMBA) as part of its coveted ‘triple accreditation’, along with the Advance Collegiate Schools of Business (AACSB) and EFMD Quality Improvement System (EQUIS).
+The Monash Business School is accredited by the Association of MBAs as part of its coveted ‘triple accreditation’, along with the Advance Collegiate Schools of Business (AACSB) and EFMD Quality Improvement System (EQUIS).

-Queering Accounting works across the business school to create space for diverse staff, students and industry, raise awareness and the ability to come together to facilitate diversity, equity and social justice best practice.
+Queering Accounting works across the business school to create space for diverse staff, students and industry to raise awareness and come together to facilitate diversity, equity and social justice best practice.

 “We choose to do this in playful ways that celebrate the connection of corporate business and the arts, facilitating interdisciplinary perspectives and stimulating forward-thinking discussion," says Associate Professor Nick McGuigan.

-It has partnered with Sydney-based arts collective FrontYard Projects to host an artist-in-residency, as well as video installation and public events.
-Drag performing artist Karen from Finance joined Queering Accounting to host a Pride-in-Business Charity Gala Dinner that brought together LGBTQI+ students, academics and practitioners.
+So far, Queer Accounting has partnered with Sydney-based arts collective FrontYard Projects to host an artist-in-residency, as well as video installation and public events.
+Drag performing artist Karen from Finance also joined Queering Accounting to host a Pride-in-Business Charity Gala Dinner that brought together LGBTQI+ students, academics and practitioners.